CBTECH-LTD/fastlane/docs/docs/about.md

 ## You decide how to consume the content

-You're not restricted to use Laravel to build your website.
+You're not restricted to use only Laravel to build your website frontend.
 For instance, you could consume your content through Fastlane API from your beloved static site generator while your mobile dev team fetch the content from an Android or iPhone native application.
-Of course, if you just want to use Laravel and its blade template system to build your site, Fastlane will provide you with ways to get the website content directly from your Laravel app.
+Anyway, if you want to use Laravel and its blade template system to build your site, Fastlane has your back.